 Keep in mind that your trainer's power curve can be affected by factors such as how tight you’ve attached the wheel against the roller, your tire size, or how much air is in your tire.
 For example, if you’ve tightened the roller against your wheel tighter or looser than before, the power curve won’t account for the change in resistance.
 You’ll end up working harder or easier than the power numbers might indicate.
 Try to keep these things consistent every time you attach your bike to the trainer so your experience is consistent every time you ride online.

 For our own testing, we used the Kinetic Road Machine fluid trainer with an inRide 3 sensor to see how it compared to using a smart trainer.
-The subjects: Myself, an indoor riding regular, and our creative director, Dan, an indoor riding novice.
 The inRide 3 was very easy to install and calibrate using the Kinetic phone app.

-Dan's trainer set-up has a black inRide sensor visible near the flywheel.
+The black inRide sensor is visible near the flywheel.

-You have to think differently and change some of your ingrained riding habits.
-When climbing, you have to shift up to increase resistance and ramp up power to keep up with other riders.
+You do have to think differently and change some of your ingrained riding habits.
+When climbing, it's best to to shift up to increase resistance and ramp up power to keep up with other riders.
 This is the opposite of what you do in the real world.
-You could not shift and just spin at the same cadence you were using when riding on the flats, but on extremely steep grades, not enough resistance can feel strange, and you will go very slow.

 When descending it’s also easier to go fast because the resistance of your trainer doesn’t decrease.
-Zwift has built-in “trainer difficulty” settings that aim to equalize these sorts of variances between classic trainers and smart trainers, and they do a good job in most cases.
-But on steep descents, I can tell that classic trainers have an advantage in a race situation.
+Zwift has built-in “trainer difficulty” settings that aim to equalize these sorts of variances, and they do a good job in most cases.
+But on long and steep descents, classic trainers might actually have an advantage in a group ride or race situation.

 At the end of the day, using a classic trainer on any virtual course is going to be as engaging as you make it because you’re the one controlling your resistance with gear changes.
 You just have to pay attention and learn to shift into a harder gear when going uphill, especially when trying to stick with a group.
 Over time you will learn your trainer and figure out what ratios feel good for approximating different grades and you will have no problem keeping up with riders using smart trainers.